 Keyword research is the primary task for any SEO workflow.
-Most keyword suggestion tools offer hundreds and millions of possibilities, which you need to organize in spreadsheets.
+Any keyword research tool offers hundreds and millions of possibilities, which you need to organize in spreadsheets.

 Keyword use has changed.
 Google now prefers keywords that are not just variations of the same word.
 So, now the need of the hour is for tools that can suggest variations of topics related to any keyword.
 A top SEO analyzer should be powered by AI.
 It should also offer suggestions on different topics that you can target.
 This feature alone can help you save up to 15 minutes on tasks involving every group of 100 keywords.
 A good SEO analyzer should also provide a list of questions related to a keyword that people most ask on search engines.

-With Google’s algorithm changes, definition of related keywords has changed.
+With Google’s algorithm changes, the definition of related keywords has changed.
 Google’s AI now looks for phrases or words that refer to a specific topic.
-This is termed as ‘the lexical field’.
+This is termed ‘the lexical field’.
 A good SEO analyzer could also provide lexical words automatically.
-You can simply use these words or phrases in an organic manner throughout your content for better Google rankings.
+You can simply organically use these words or phrases throughout your content for better Google rankings.